brenolf/programming-contests/README.md

 Programming Problems
 ====================

 Here are some of my codes I used to solve (mostly) online judges problems.
 Not all of them actually do solve the problem, but definitely most do.
-I have been working on them since I started my BSc degree in Computer Science.
+I have been working on them since I started my BSc degree in Computer Science back in 2011.

-Perhaps you may find other programs not directly related to programming contests; However, they are there because I also find them somehow interesting.
+Perhaps you will find other programs not directly related to programming contests; However, they are here because I also find them somehow interesting.

+I tried to name each folder after the problem name (but unfortunately I have been a little bit lazy).

 Usage
 =====